jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 (8) In this section the term road does not include an access way.

 ### 340 Motor garages
-(1) Subject to the Resource Management Act 1991, the council may grant permits for the erection of private motor garages adjacent to the line of the road or to a line intermediate between the line of the road and the building line.
+(1) Subject to the Natural and Built Environment Act 2023, the council may grant permits for the erection of private motor garages adjacent to the line of the road or to a line intermediate between the line of the road and the building line.
 (2) Every such permit may be at any time cancelled by the council.
 Within 1 month after the date of the cancellation, or within such extended time as the council may in any case allow, the owner shall remove the garage and shall not be entitled to any compensation in respect thereof.
 (3) If the owner fails to remove the garage within the time specified, the council may remove it at his expense, and recover the cost thereof from that owner as a debt.
 (4) Every permit granted under section 132 of the Public Works Act 1928 and in force at the commencement of this Part shall continue in force after the commencement of this Part as if it had been granted under this section.